fable-compiler/fable-compiler.github.io/docsrc/your-fable-project/build-and-run.md

 ---
-title: Build & Run
+title: Build & run
 ---

-# Build & Run
+# Build & run

 Your project is ready?
 Then it's time to build and run it.